textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Site name

-The 'Site name' is the title of your website.
-By default, Textpattern fills this field with "My site", though it can be changed to your preference.
-An example for a travel-centric website might be "Around The World In 80 Stays", and a coffee shop might have a website called "Brewster's Java Joint".
+**Site name** is the title of your website.
+By default, Textpattern fills this field with ‘My Site’, though it can be changed to your preference.

+A travel-centric website, for example, might be:

+Around The World In 80 Stays
+{:.example}

+And a coffee shop website might be

+Brewster's Java Joint
+{:.example}

 ### Site URL

-The 'Site URL' is the homepage address where your Textpattern site is viewed.
-This should be set to your domain or hostname, omitting both the `https://` or `http://` protocol and the trailing forward slash (`/`).
-For example:
+**Site URL** is the homepage address where your Textpattern site is viewed.
+This should be set to your domain or hostname without the *http(s)://* protocol and without the trailing forward slash (*/*).

+If you use ‘*www*’, then use this pattern:

 ~~~
-www.example.com
+www.domain.tld
 ~~~

-If you enforce dropping the `www` by way of a rewrite rule, use
+If you enforce dropping the ‘*www*’ by way of a rewrite rule, use this pattern:

 ~~~
-example.com
+domain.tld
 ~~~

-If you run Textpattern in a site subdirectory, append the directory name
+If you run Textpattern in a site subdirectory, append the directory name:

 ~~~
-example.com/subdirectory
+domain.tld/subdirectory
 ~~~

 ### Site slogan

-The 'Site slogan' is an optional site subheading, motto, or other quote for your site.
-Considering the examples for Site URL above, "Around The World In 80 Stays"; a slogan of "Adventures Of A Global Explorer" would be relevant here.
-Likewise, the coffee shop might choose a slogan of "The Best Morning Brew, Since 2002!".
-The Site slogan should be plain text (i.e. no markup) as it is HTML-escaped before output.
+**Site slogan** is an optional site subheading, motto, or other quote for your site.
+Considering the examples for **Site name** above

+Around The World In 80 Stays<br>Adventures Of A Global Explorer {:.example}

+Likewise:

+Brewster's Java Joint<br>The Best Morning Brew, Since 2002!
+{:.example}

+Use plain text only (i.e. no markup), as it is HTML-escaped before output.

 ### Production status

-The 'Production status' choice defines the level of error reporting and diagnostic information provided by Textpattern.
-There are three options, as described below.
+The **Production status** choice defines the level of error reporting and diagnostic information provided by Textpattern.
+There are three options:

-**Live:** This mode is best suited production (live) Textpattern sites (i.e. your site is ready to serve pages to visitors) and uses fewest server resources.
+‘Live’ is best suited for production (live) websites and uses fewest server resources.
 In 'Live' mode, no errors or diagnostics will be displayed to your visitors.

-**Testing:** This mode is best suited for the initial setup and design of a stable release of Textpattern.
+‘Testing’ is best suited for the initial setup and design of a stable release of Textpattern.
 Any PHP errors and selected Textpattern warnings will be displayed on public pages.
 Browser caching is disabled.
 Performance information will be included in HTML comments at the end of every Textpattern page, including:

 * the time it took the server to build the page ("Runtime")
 * the number of database queries executed
 * approximate peak memory usage

-**Debugging:** This mode is best suited for diagnosing problems in Textpattern Pages, Forms, plugins and PHP code.
+‘Debugging’ is best suited for diagnosing problems in Textpattern pages, forms, plugins and PHP code.
 PHP notices will be displayed, in addition to the errors and warnings shown in 'Testing' mode.
 Browser caching is disabled.
 Performance information will be included in HTML comments at the end of every Textpattern page, including:

 * the time it took the server to build the page ("Runtime")
 * the number of database queries executed
 * approximate peak memory usage
 * a Textpattern tag trace (i.e. all Textpattern tags processed while building the page)

-It's normal to see some PHP notices in 'Debugging' mode.
+It is normal to see some PHP notices in 'Debugging' mode.
 A lone PHP notice is not necessarily an indicator that something is wrong, it's there to aid troubleshooting if a problem arises.

 ### Time zone